Counseling Library Guide

 Content types: articles, books, reports.
 Variety of current and historical literature related to the growth and development of children through age 21.

-Content type: articles, books.
+Content types: articles and books.
 Journal articles, chapters, books, dissertations, and reports related to behavioral science and mental health, with ninety-nine percent of the covered material peer-reviewed.

 • Violence & Abuse Abstracts